 Description Required documents Remarks Leave of absence If you wish to take a leave of absence due to illness or other extenuating circumstances, consult in advance with the School Office and apply by the deadline.
 A leave of absence is granted for the relevant semester.
 If you complete the required procedures by the deadline and are approved, you can extend the period until the following semester.
 Application deadline: Spring semester: May 31 Fall semester: November 20 Application form for leave of absence (official form) If the reason for your leave is an illness, a medical certificate from the doctor is required.
 If the reason for your leave of absence is to study abroad, an additional form is required.
 The period of absence is up to two years.
 However, if there is a valid reason, the University may approve up to two more years if you complete the required procedures.
 The period of absence cannot exceed four years in total.
 Students must pay the enrollment fee when taking a leave of absence.
 You may need the approval of the professor in charge.
 Please check in advance with the School Office.
 Return to school from leave of absence If you take a leave of absence, you can apply to return to school when the period of absence expires.
 Returning to school is only accepted at the beginning of each semester.
 Make sure to check with the School Office and apply by the deadline.
 Application form for returning (official form) If the reason for your leave of absence is an illness, you must submit a medical certificate from your doctor.
 The certificate must show that you can return to school.
+Meiji University will send "the Notice of Expiration of Leave of Absence" to you one month prior to the expiration date of the leave of absence.
 Withdrawal from the School Withdrawal from the University of your own free will as per Article 30 of the University regulations: If you wish to leave school for illness or other extenuating circumstances, consult the School Office in advance and apply for withdrawal.
 Expulsion as per Article 67 of the University regulations: If any of the following applies to students, they are subject to expulsion based on the University regulations.
 Application for withdrawal (official form) The form must be signed by your guarantor and indicate the reason for your withdrawal.
 Return your student ID card.
 Return your student ID card.
 Before applying, you must complete payment for your tuition and fees up to the semester you submit the request.
 You may need the approval of the professor in charge.
 Please consult with the School Office.